INFORMATION ABOUT SITE SECTIONS AND TERMSAuthor keywords

 One may notice author, journal or conference names are listed in the references keywords list.
 This may be a sign the respective has a great impact on the article topic or the research domain itself.

-This is an extension of the Keywords Plus® information Thomson Reuters displays in the Web of Science® interface for every article.
+This is an extension of the Keywords Plus® information Clarivate Analytics displays in the Web of Science® interface for every article (more information here and here).
 The main difference is the author names, journal or conference names are considered keywords and counted as keywords for the references.
 The main reason for considering this is related to the impact an author, a journal or a conference may have on a certain topic.

 We provide an automatic tool for the References keywords check.